-Answer: There are at least three possible interpretations of the phrase “husband of one wife” in 1 Timothy 3:2.
+Answer: There are at least three possible interpretations of the phrase husband of one wife in 1 Timothy 3:2 (ESV).
 1) It could simply be saying that a polygamist is not qualified to be an elder, a deacon or a pastor.
-This is the most literal interpretation of the phrase, but seems somewhat unlikely considering that polygamy was quite rare in the time that Paul was writing.
-2) The phrase could also be translated “one-woman man.”
-This would indicate that a bishop must be absolutely loyal to the woman he is married to.
-This interpretation focuses more on moral purity than marital status.
-3) The phrase could also be understood to declare that in order to be an elder/deacon/pastor, a man can only have been married once, other than in the case of a remarried widower.
+This is the most literal interpretation of the English rendering of the phrase, but seems somewhat unlikely considering that polygamy was quite rare in the time that Paul was writing.
+2) The Greek could literally be translated as “one-woman man.”
+In other words, a bishop must be absolutely loyal to the woman he is married to.
+This interpretation acknowledges that the original text focuses not on marital status but on moral purity.
+3) The phrase could also be understood to declare that, in order to be an elder/deacon/pastor, a man can only have been married once, other than in the case of a remarried widower; in other words, a pastor cannot be a divorcé.

-Interpretations 2) and 3) are the most prevalent today.
-Interpretation 2) seems to be the strongest, primarily because Scripture seems to allow for divorce in exceptional circumstances (Matthew 19:9; 1 Corinthians 7:12-16).
-It would also be important to differentiate between a man who was divorced and remarried before he became a Christian from a man who was divorced and remarried after becoming a Christian.
-An otherwise qualified man should not be excluded from church leadership because of actions he took prior to coming to know the Lord Jesus Christ as his Savior.
+Interpretations 2 and 3 are the most prevalent today.
+Interpretation 2 seems to be the strongest, primarily because Scripture allows for divorce in exceptional circumstances (Matthew 19:9; 1 Corinthians 7:12–16).
+It is also important to differentiate a man who was divorced and remarried before he became a Christian from a man who was divorced and remarried after becoming a Christian.
+An otherwise qualified man should not be excluded from church leadership because of his actions prior to coming to know the Lord Jesus Christ as his Savior.
 Although 1 Timothy 3:2 does not necessarily exclude a divorced or remarried man from serving as an elder/deacon/pastor, there are other issues to consider.

 The first qualification of an elder/deacon/pastor is to be “above reproach” (1 Timothy 3:2).
-If the divorce and/or remarriage results in a poor testimony for the man in the church or community, it may be the “above reproach” qualification that excludes him rather than the “husband of one wife” requirement.
-An elder/deacon/pastor is to be a man that the church and community can look up to as an example of Christ-likeness and godly leadership.
-If his divorce and/or remarriage situation detracts from this purpose, perhaps he should not serve in the position of elder/deacon/pastor.
-It is important to remember, though, that just because a man is disqualified from serving as an elder/deacon/pastor, he is still a valuable member of the body of Christ.
-Every Christian possesses spiritual gifts (1 Corinthians 12:4-7) and is called to participate in edifying other believers with those gifts (1 Corinthians 12:7).
+If the divorce and/or remarriage had no biblical grounds, then the man has damaged his testimony in the church and community; the “above reproach” qualification will exclude him from the pastorate rather than the “husband of one wife” requirement.
+An elder/deacon/pastor is to be a man whom the church and community can look up to as an example of Christlikeness and godly leadership.
+If a past divorce and/or remarriage detracts from this ideal, then he should not serve in the position of elder/deacon/pastor.
+It is important to remember that, even though a man is disqualified from serving as an elder/deacon/pastor, he is still a valuable member of the body of Christ.
+Every Christian possesses spiritual gifts (1 Corinthians 12:4–7) and is called to participate in edifying other believers with those gifts (1 Corinthians 12:7).
 A man who is disqualified from the position of elder/deacon/pastor can still teach, preach, serve, pray, worship, and play an important role in the church.

 What are the responsibilities of deacons in the church?